North Carolina Beach Sites: 10 Places to Play Near Wilmington

 Stroll 67 acres of paths, gardens, historic sculptures and contemporary art at Airlie Gardens in Wilmington.
 This outdoor attraction has treated guests to nature’s blooming beauty for decades, while the name has been a local legacy since 1735.

-For a small fee – free to $9 per person – visitors can explore 13 attractions and gardens during a self-guided tour.
+For a small fee, visitors explore 13 attractions and gardens during a self-guided tour.
 At Bradley Creek Overlook, see a tidal creek on one side and freshwater lake on the other.
-Or see what blooms in the seasonal garden, camellia garden and spring garden.
+Then see what blooms in the seasonal garden, camellia garden and spring garden.
 Other notable sites include chapels, a summer-fall butterfly garden and historic grave.

 Bald Head Island Conservancy